gardenjs/docs/src/routes/(documentation)/docs/get-started/install/install.md

 ## Requirements

-Make sure [Vite](https://vitejs.dev/) is installed!
+Make sure <a href="https://vitejs.dev/" target="_blank">Vite</a> is installed!
 Also make sure you have a current version of Node.js installed.

 ## Step 1: Install Gardenjs